ThemezerNX/LayoutDocs/docs/guide/menu-files.md

 # Menu Files

-In order to work efficiently, it is important to understand the structure of the Switch's menus and get familiar with the themeing slang.
+In order to work efficiently, it is important to understand the structure of the Switch's menus and get familiar with the theming slang.
 This and a few following pages will introduce you to some basics.

 The Switch's menus can be found in multiple firmware files.
 Separated into multiple [applets](../definitions.md#applet).
 The following table shows which menus (supported in themes) can be found where: